 They see a question about something they had never considered - say, for instance, using a particular brand of washing powder.
 Who would have thought that a nappy is so special that it needs its own washing powder - and that there could be over 100 replies to the original post, full of conflicting ‘facts’.

 If you are among those parents who have gone online this year before making the switch, I salute you.
 When I first used nappies nearly 11 years ago, the only advice I got was on an A5 piece of paper that arrived with my nappies.
 Anyone who is brave enough or committed enough to wade through the realms of online advice has my admiration and respect.
 (For the record, those original nappies are still going strong, despite the best efforts of four children and my lack of wash 'routines'.)

 Let’s be realistic.
 We’re talking about nappies.
 They are a bit of cloth that absorbs wee and contains poo.
 Nappies should be fitting in with you, not the other way round.
 A PhD in laundering techniques should not be a pre-requisite for adequately parenting your child.

 They’re nappies.
 They’re not difficult.

 Here’s the thing.
 In five years I have never fed my rose.
 I have never mulched it.
-When the wall it is tied to was rebuilt, it got hacked away to nothing at completely the wrong time of year.
-The debris from the wall mean the soil is full of mortar, dust and brick.
+When the wall it is tied to was rebuilt, the rose got hacked away to nothing at completely the wrong time of year.
+The debris from the wall means the soil is full of mortar, dust and brick.
 And guess what?
 It’s still going strong.

 Whether it’s roses or nappies; if it ain’t broke, you don’t need to fix it.
 If what you’re doing is working for you, then you’re doing it right.
 Good enough is...good.